Advice Complexity of Adaptive Priority Algorithms: Models

-In the advice tape model, there are two cooperating players -- the oracle and the algorithm.
-The oracle sees the entire input $X$ and writes advice to the algorithm on the infinite advice tape over the binary alphabet.
-The contents of the infinite tape are denoted by $a$, which is an infinite string $a_1 a_2 a_3 \cdots$, where $a_i \in \{0,1\}$.
-The algorithm can decide to read zero or more bits from the advice tape (sequentially, from left to right) before making each decision.
+We consider priority algorithms in the advice tape model~\cite{A3,BKKKM17}, and start with a discussion of this model.
+The setup is exactly as described for online algorithms in the introduction.
+In the advice tape model, there are two cooperating players -- the algorithm and the oracle.
+The oracle sees the entire input $X$ and writes advice to the algorithm on the infinite advice tape using the binary alphabet.
+The algorithm can decide to read zero or more bits (for emphasis, often referred to as advice bits) from the advice tape, sequentially from left to right, before making each decision.
 We use $s_i$ to refer to the prefix of the advice tape that has been read so far by the algorithm.
-The maximum number of advice bits read, i.e., $|s_n|$, (where the maximum is taken over all inputs of length $n$) is the \emph{advice complexity} of the algorithm.
-See Algorithm~\ref{alg:priority_template} for the template of a priority algorithm with advice.
+The maximum number of advice bits read, that is, the largest value of $\lvert s_n \rvert$ for any input of size~$n$, is the \emph{advice complexity} of the algorithm (a function of~$n$).
+See Algorithm~\ref{alg:priority_template} for a template illustrating the setup for a priority algorithm with advice.

-The priority algorithm is specified by three elements: (1) how the priority functions $P_i$ are chosen in each step, (2) how the advice is read, and (3) how the decisions $d_i$ are made.
-The decisions are always functions of the input seen so far and the advice read so far, i.e.,
+A priority algorithm with advice must have this format.
+A concrete algorithm is defined by specifying three elements for each iteration: the priority functions $P_i$, how many advice bits to read, and how the decision $d_i$ is made.

+The decisions, $d_i$, and how many bits of advice to read, $\lvert s_{i+1} \rvert-\lvert s_i\rvert$, are always functions of the information seen so far, i.e., the input seen so far, the advice seen so far, and the previous decisions.
+Of course, one may omit the dependence of $d_i$ on $d_1, \ldots, d_{i-1}$, since these decisions can be reconstructed from $x_1, \ldots, x_{i-1}$ and $s_{i-1}$.
+As mentioned in the introduction, priority algorithms with advice can give rise to practical algorithms.
+However, as a starting point, advice is created by an oracle, and the setup is used to measure some aspect of problem difficulty.
+Thus, it makes sense to consider how advice may be used by the algorithm.
+In particular, to what extent do we allow the priority functions to be defined based on the advice obtained by the algorithm at a given time?
+We make the following distinctions:

+\textbf{Unrestricted priority function model.} We allow the priority functions to depend on the input received so far and the advice read so far: